 aggressive and gloomy.
 A rebellion was growing in it, so that at the moment of information about strikes in Warsaw it turned into action.
 The late Wojtek Błachowicz together with Zenon Zegarski unscrewed the Soviet star from the monument to the Bolsheviks killed by the Germans.
 The secret police did not manage to track them down.

-The youngest organizer of the March '68 strikes was przemyślan Andrzej Mazur.
-His file of people being worked on by the SB states: "On 11.3.1968 [Andrzej Mazur], being in the Feniks club at the Youth House of Culture in Przemyśl, proposed to organize a rally in solidarity with the student youth.
-Then on 12.3.1968 he actively participated in an attempt to organize a rally at the monument to A. Mickiewicz in Przemyśl."
+The youngest organizer of the March '68 strikes was Andrzej Mazur from Przemyśl.
+In his dossier of people being worked on by the Security Service one can see: "On 11.3.1968 [Andrzej Mazur], being in the Feniks club at the Youth House of Culture in Przemyśl, proposed to organize a rally in solidarity with student youth.
+Then, on March 12, 1968, he took an active part in an attempt to organize a rally at the monument of A. Mickiewicz in Przemyśl".

 Today, Andrzej Mazur recalls: